deckhouse/virtualization/docs/USER_GUIDE.md

 EOF
 ```

-How to work with dynamic block devices in the web interface:
+How to work with additional block devices in the web interface:

 - Go to the "Projects" tab and select the desired project.
 - Go to the "Virtualization" → "Virtual Machines" section.
 - Select the required VM from the list and click on its name.
 - On the "Configuration" tab, scroll down to the "Disks and Images" section.
-- You can add, extract, delete, and resize dynamic block devices in the "Additional Disks" section.
+- You can add, extract, delete, and resize additional block devices in the "Additional Disks" section.

 ### Organizing interaction with virtual machines